 Comparing Absorbance and Fluorescence Results

 When comparing results from absorbance-based methods to fluorescence-based methods, it is important to consider the specificity of each method.
 Absorbance measurements at 260 nm, for example, are not selective for dsDNA since ssDNA and RNA also absorb at 260 nm.
 Any absorbance measurement at 260 nm will be a measure of all nucleic acids in a sample and any contaminants that are present, including proteins.
 This is true for all types of measurements, not just nucleic acids.
 Absorbance methods are well-suited to measuring pure samples for this reason.

-In contrast, fluorescence assays are highly specific for a given species, including but not limited to dsDNA, ssDNA, RNA and proteins.
+In contrast, fluorescence assays are highly specific for a given analyte, including but not limited to dsDNA, ssDNA, RNA or proteins.
 Generally, the concentration of a sample measured by absorbance is greater than the concentration measured by fluorescence methods.

 Absorbance vs. Fluorescence Methods

 - Reagents are not required.
 The measured absorbance is a direct result of the molecule of interest absorbing light at a known wavelength.